Amcor plc (AMCR) Stock: A Closer Look at the Analyst Ratings

 Many brokerage firms have already submitted their reports for AMCR stocks, with JP Morgan repeating the rating for AMCR by listing it as a “Neutral.”
 The predicted price for AMCR in the upcoming period, according to JP Morgan is $11.70 based on the research report published on January 24th of the current year 2023.

-During the last 5 trading sessions, AMCR rose by +0.09%, which changed the moving average for the period of 200-days by -11.30% in comparison to the 20-day moving average, which settled at $11.48.
-In addition, Amcor plc saw -6.38% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AMCR fell by -0.44%, which changed the moving average for the period of 200-days by -13.21% in comparison to the 20-day moving average, which settled at $11.39.
+In addition, Amcor plc saw -5.71% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading